MggMuggins/mathTools/README.md

 # Contributing
 Fork this repo, clone it locally, and make changes!
 When you're ready, push your local changes to your fork, and then open a pull request!

+See codemap.txt for a mapping of all functions.

 To learn D, visit http://www.Dlang.org